VonFaFiller/cybersecurity-homelab/docs/windows/windows-setup.md

 - The Windows host system will serve as the main realistic endpoint
 - Windows Update was completed after installation
 - VMware Tools were installed after the initial setup
-- baseline snapshot created: windows-clean
+- baseline snapshot created after initial setup and updates: windows-clean

 ## Issues
 - VM initially attempted PXE boot instead of loading the ISO